Christopher J. Davidson, MD

 Starting with your first consultation for a tummy tuck, Dr. Davidson will work alongside you to ensure that you get exactly what you want out of your surgery.
 He can make an assessment of realistic goals and give you a range of options.
 If you are considering multiple surgeries, we can also help you to plan out what can be combined so you can get the most out of the experience.
 Whether you want a bit of liposuction to accentuate that tummy tuck or several different types of plastic surgery, we can assist you.

-In general, an abdominoplasty takes between two and three hours.
+In general, an abdominoplasty takes between 2 and 3 hours.

 Two procedures are available to you depending on your needs: the full tummy tuck or the “mini” tummy tuck for those who only need their lower belly reduced.
-The incision Dr. Davidson uses to remove excess fat and skin will be made along your lower waistline and can often be concealed below a bathing suit.
+The incision Dr. Davidson uses an incision he makes along your lower waistline to remove excess fat and skin.
+He often makes the incision low enough so that it’s concealed by a bathing suit.
 The abdominal muscles will then be tightened and set into place.

 The specifics of the surgery depend on the amount of excess skin and fat on your abdomen, as well as how much your muscles have stretched.
 In a mini-tummy tuck, the excess skin and fat are removed, and the muscles are tightened.
 If there is a greater amount of muscle laxity and skin/fat, the surgery will be more extensive and will also include repositioning the belly button.